shere-khan/cfe_competition/README.md

 ### Report
-1. Find key numeric features that have relationships with response (LoanStatus) -- J
+1. Find key numeric features that have relationships with response (LoanStatus)
-2. Find other numeric features that are correlated to the key numeric features -- J (I already found these with the correlation table)
+2. Find other numeric features that are correlated to the key numeric features
-3. Find key categorical features that have relationships with response (LoanStatus) -- Y
+3. Find key categorical features that have relationships with response (LoanStatus)
-4. Find other categorical features that are correlated to the key categorical features --Y
+4. Find other categorical features that are correlated to the key categorical features
-5. include correlation table output  -- J
+5. include correlation table output
-6. include polyserial correlation output -- J
+6. include polyserial correlation output
-7. lasso -- Y
+7. lasso

 ```
 Columns With Missing Data: